 The SEAM diagnostic does not use applied kinesiology in isolation.
 It integrates the neuromuscular assessment with the TCM meridian mapping and the decision architecture framework to produce a composite picture of the executive’s performance constraints at the physiological, energetic, and structural levels simultaneously.
 Each layer provides a different type of information that the other layers cannot access independently.

 The applied kinesiology layer surfaces the specific stimuli producing the most significant stress responses: the situations, decisions, or relational configurations where the body’s assessment most diverges from the executive’s conscious account.
 The TCM meridian mapping identifies the physiological pathways through which those stress responses are most affecting executive function.
-The decision architecture assessment identifies the structural conditions, the patterns of how the executive approaches judgment and decision-making, that are amplifying or sustaining the physiological constraints.
+The decision architecture assessment identifies the structural conditions that are amplifying or sustaining the physiological constraints.

 This is why the SEAM approach produces different information from executive coaching, 360-degree feedback, or psychometric assessment.
 Those methods all read the executive’s self-report or others’ reports of observable behaviour.
 The SEAM diagnostic reads the body’s own assessment of the executive’s performance constraints.
-The executive performance guarantee, a 20-point Clarity Index improvement within 90 days or work continues at no additional cost, reflects the confidence that this physiological information is both more accurate and more actionable than the self-report-based alternatives.
-Four sessions monthly.
-Apply here.
+The executive performance guarantee — a 20-point Clarity Index improvement within 90 days or work continues at no additional cost — reflects the confidence that this physiological information is both more accurate and more actionable than the self-report-based alternatives.

 Biofeedback in Organisational Contexts